Skip to content

 [seq]

-This is the Sequence number that your new graphics are loaded into.
-Possible numbers technically range from 1 to 999, but many numbers have already been used, and others are dedicated to various graphics needed to run the map editor.
+Some sequence numbers are dedicated to various graphics needed to run the map editor.
 For sprites that walk in 4 or 8 directions the sequences are grouped in a base of 10, and the sp_base_walk(), sp_base_attack(), sp_base_idle(), and sp_base_death() commands can access the correct graphics by if you adhere to the following convention:

 Base seq numberDirection